MakerTakala/NTNU-Webgl_shooter_game/README.md

-# NTNU-Webgl_shooter_game
+# Webgl_shooter_game
-NTNU Computer Graphic final project
+This is Takala NTNU Computer Graphic final project.

+You can use live share to play the game.